Tsolval/destiny5e/class/hunter.md

 #### High Jump
 When you make a high jump with Double Jump, you leap into the air a number of feet equal to (3 + dexterity modifier) * 2 if you move at least 10 feet on foot immediately before the jump.
 A standing long jump covers only half this distance.
 Each foot you clear on the jump costs a foot of movement.

-At 5th level, your Double Jump ability gains one of three features based on your selected Hunter Archetype.
+At 5th level, your Double Jump ability gains one of three features based on your selected Hunter Society.
 Nightstalkers and Gunslingers can choose between Increased Control, Increased Height, and Triple Jump.
 Bladedancers get to choose between Increased Control, Increased Height, and Blink.

 Feature | Description | Benefit
 :---|:---|:---